AnirveshArcot/Zoom-Bot/README.md

 Please have Python and Pip installed before moving ahead

 Now before you run the script please make sure of the following :
-1. Install all the dependencies by running " pip install -r requirements.txt" in the command prompt in this directory
+1. Install all the dependencies by running " pip install -r requirements.txt" in command prompt in this directory
 2. Login into the required zoom account on the browser
 3. Google Chrome is installed in its deafault directory and is operational.
 4. If Chrome is not installed in its default directory then please change the code to match your needs.